cybertraining-dsc/su22-reu-385/time-series-prediction/arima/arima.md

 subtract the previous value from the current value.
 Depending on the complexity of the series, more than one differencing may be required at times.

-As a result, the value of d is the smallest number of differencing required to make the series stationary.
+As a result, the value of d is the smallest number of differences required to make the series stationary.
 And d = 0 if the time series is already stationary.

 ## What exactly are AR and MA models?

-A pure Auto Regressive (AR only) model is one in which Yt is solely determined by its own lags.
+A pure Auto Regressive (AR only) model is one in which Yt is solely determined by its lags.
 That is, Yt is a function of the 'Yt lags.'

 $$Y_t = \alpha +\beta_1 Y_{t-1} + \beta_2 Y_{t-2}+ ... +\beta_p Y_{t-p} + \epsilon_1$$

 'where $Yt-1$ is the series' lag1, $beta1$ is the lag1 coefficient
 estimated by the model, and $alpha$ is the intercept term estimated by the model.'

 Similarly, a pure Moving Average (MA only) model is one in which Yt is determined solely by the lagged forecast errors.

 $$Y_t = \alpha +\epsilon_t + \phi_1 \epsilon_{t-1} + \phi_2 \epsilon_{t-2} ... + \phi_q \epsilon_{t-q}$$

-where the error terms are the errors of the autoregressive models of the respective lags The errors Et and E(t-1) are the results of the following equations:

 An ARIMA model is one in which the time series is different at least once to make it stationary and the AR and MA terms are combined.
 As a